xVal: A Continuous Numerical Tokenization for Scientific Language Models: Introduction

 Coupled with a modified number-inference paradigm, \xVal allows a transformer model to be continuous (or smooth given smooth non-linearities) when considered as a map between the numbers of the input string and those of the output.
 We expect that this leads to a better inductive bias when the functions being approximated are continuous or smooth.
-We evaluate \xVal on a number of synthetic and real-world scientific datasets and compare with existing number encoding schemes.
-We demonstrate that \xVal is both more token-efficient and exhibits better interpolation~properties.
+We evaluate \xVal on two examples of scientific datasets and compare its performance with existing number encoding schemes.
+We demonstrate that \xVal is both more computationally-efficient and exhibits better out-of-distribution interpolation~properties than these baselines.